Alyssa Healy: 2010 World Twenty20

 In the next match against South Africa, Healy was promoted two positions to No. 7.
 Coming in upon the fall of Cameron, her partner Sarah Elliott was then run out without further addition to the score.
 Healy hit one boundary and was then out for 8 from 6 balls at 7/151.
 Her dismissal was part of a sudden collapse as Australia lost 6/16 including the last four wickets for four runs to be all out for 155 with three balls unused.
 Healy did not make a dismissal as Australia completed a 22-run win.
 In the final group match against the West Indies, Healy came in at 6/111 and hit 12 from 8 balls, before being caught from the final ball of the innings as Australia finished on 7/133.
 She had put on 22 runs in 16 balls with Sthalekar.
 She caught Deandra Dottin from the bowling of Perry for a golden duck as Australia won by nine runs to finish the group stage unbeaten at the top of their quartet.

 Australia went on to face India in the semi-final.
 Healy stumped leading Indian batter Mithali Raj from the bowling of Sthalekar and was not required to bat as Australia reached their target of 120 with seven wickets and seven balls to spare.
 Australia elected to bat first in the final against New Zealand, but the top-order struggled and Healy came to the crease to join Elliott at 5/51 in the 13th over after the fall of two wickets in quick succession.
 The pair lifted the run rate by adding 21 runs in 18 balls.
 Healy scored 10 from as many balls, but was then run out attempting a second run after being dropped by Sara McGlashan in the outfield.
 This left the score at 6/72 in the 16th over, and Australia eventually ended on 8/106.

 During the middle of the run-chase, Priest was incorrectly given out stumped by Healy after the television umpire Asad Rauf had pressed the wrong button, and he had to retract his decision.
 Soon after New Zealand were at 5/36 after 11 overs, leaving them with 71 runs to score from the last 54 balls, and Australia were in the ascendancy.
 However, New Zealand's chances were revived by Nicola Browne and Sophie Devine, who put on 41 from as many balls.
 In the 18th over, Healy caught Browne from Perry's bowling, and Australia went on to win by three runs after New Zealand ended on 6/103.

-2015–present
+2015–2023

 In June 2015, she was named as one of Australia's touring party for the 2015 Women's Ashes in England.